pavoltravnik/maxims-of-law/maxims-of-law.md

 Lex de futuro, judex de praeterito.
 The law provides for the future, the judge for the past.

-Lex deficere non potest in justiti exhibenda .
+Lex deficere non potest in justitia exhibendaa.
 The law ought not to fail in dispensing justice.
 Co.
 Litt.
 197.

 Lex dilationes semper exhorret.
 The law always abhors delay.
 2 Co.
 Inst.
 240.